 Arthur Bryant's has three sauces: original (which can still be seen aging in huge bottles in the window of the original Kansas City, Missouri restaurant) sweet, and rich & spicy.
 I can't see a lot of difference between the later two sauces.
 They are both sweeter and less peppery than the original.
 The original sauce is fairly thin and the flavor reminds me of the paprika rub that is popular on Memphis BBQ.
 If you buy sauce to take home, be sure to refrigerate it, or the sauce may explode around the room when you open the bottle.

-During recent visits, the Kansas City, Kansas Arthur Bryant's has sometimes offered a special of Crispy Ribs with coleslaw for $9.95.
+During recent visits, the Kansas City, Kansas Arthur Bryant's has often offered a special of Crispy Ribs with coleslaw for $9.95.
 When a slab of ribs has finished with the normal cooking, it is cut into individual ribs and put back into the BBQ pit oven for another 20 minutes to become crispy.
 An order comes with 9 ribs.
-This was a lot of food for $10, but I enjoy the regular ribs much more and don't care that much for the coleslaw.
+This was a value with a lot of food for $10, but I enjoy the regular ribs much more than the crispy and don't care that much for Arthur Bryant's coleslaw.

 The regular ribs are much better, you can order them alone - a long end is $12.60, a short end is $13.70, or a full slab is $20.95.
 Or you can order it in a two meat Combo Sandwich and try one of the other meats as well.